Connect to an External Mail Service

 YouTrack InCloud instances are connected to a hosted mail service.
-You can, however, overwrite the default configuration and connect YouTrack to your own mail server.
+You can, however, overwrite the default configuration and connect YouTrack to your own mail service.

 To access these settings, select Global Settings from the Server Settings section of the Administration menu and scroll down to the Notifications section of the page.